 |To Be Released||Stopped||Stable||

-If you apply for a refund for a subscription instance before the instance expires, the instance enters the To Be Released state.
+When you apply for a refund for an unexpired subscription instance, the instance enters this state.

 To manage the status of instances, we recommend that you use the management tools provided by Alibaba Cloud, such as the ECS console and ECS API.
 For example, to enable the economical mode when you are stopping a pay-as-you-go instance or to restart an instance for a new hostname to take effect, you must use the ECS console or call an API operation instead of performing operations within the instance operating system.